 Just under three-quarters of overnight stays in Germany were by visitors from other European countries.
 The Dutch accounted for almost 11 million of those overnight stays, making the Netherlands Germany’s largest source of tourism.
 Arrivals from the United Kingdom, by comparison, registered around 5.2 million overnight stays, up 254,989 from the preceding year.

 Germany’s Overseas Tourism Market

 For the first time, Chinese visitors accounted for more than two million overnight stays in Germany.
-With growth of 20.6 per cent year on year, arrivals from Arabian Gulf States remained just short of the two million mark.
-However, the USA remains Germany’s largest overseas market, with 5.2 million stays by Americans during 2014, a rise of around five percent on 2013.
+With a growth of 20.6 per cent year on year, arrivals from the Arabian Gulf States remained just short of the two million mark.
+However, the USA remains Germany’s largest overseas market, with 5.2 million stays by Americans during 2014, a rise of around five per cent on 2013.

 Holidays remain the biggest reason for travel to Germany.
 Approximately 61 per cent of trips made to the country during 2014 were for vacations, compared to 11 per cent for family visits and 27 per cent for business reasons.

 Nearly half the visitors spending time in Germany arrived by car while eight per cent also used roads to cross the country’s borders in coaches.
 Roughly a third of visitors touched down by plane last year, up 5.3 per cent on 2013.
 With numbers up by 10.8 per cent on 2013, the mode of transport showing the most marked growth was railways.
 Rail travel brought nine per cent of Germany’s inbound tourists in 2014.

 “The secret of Destination Germany is that we have something for every guest,” said the GNTB’s CEO during the press conference.